 Recently, the government-managed levee banks have been inspected to assess their condition.
-A number of localised defects such as settlement, erosion and minor seepage have been identified and are being managed through earthworks.
+A number of localised defects such as settlement, erosion and minor seepage have been identified and are being rectified through earthworks.
 DEWNR officers have contacted relevant landholders and irrigation trusts about the affected levee banks.

-DEWNR has also examined data from a 2010 levee bank survey, which has identified privately owned levee banks that, unless repaired, adjacent properties could be susceptible to inundation, particularly in the event of severe wind seiche (wind driven water rise, typically caused by southerly wind blowing across lake Alexandrina).
+DEWNR has also examined data from a 2010 levee bank survey and identified privately owned levee banks that, unless modified or repaired, adjacent properties could be susceptible to inundation, particularly in the event of severe wind seiche (wind driven water rise, typically caused by southerly wind blowing across Lake Alexandrina).
 The 2010 Levee Profile Mapping can be accessed through the Water Connect website at www.waterconnect.sa.gov.au/River-Murray

-In early November 2016 an additional survey of levee banks will be undertaken to measure the current bank heights.
-Information about the outcome of the surveys will be provided in future SA River Murray Flow Reports.
+An additional survey of levee banks has commenced to measure the current bank crest heights.
+Information about the outcome of the survey will be provided in future SA River Murray Flow Reports.

-While levee bank assessments and surveys have been undertaken to identify any issues, DEWNR is keen to hear about infrastructure leakages at trust syphons or sluices, and levee bank cracking or subsidence on government-managed levee banks (to confirm that the survey information is complete).
+Even though levee bank assessments and surveys have been undertaken to identify issues, DEWNR is keen to hear about infrastructure leakages at trust syphons or sluices, and levee bank cracking or subsidence on government-managed levee banks (to confirm that the survey information is complete).

-If landholders have concerns about the government-managed levee banks they can contact Mr Said Khelwaty, Project Engineer on 0434 076 515 or said.khelwaty@sa.gov.au.
+If landholders have specific concerns about the government-managed levee banks they can contact Mr Said Khelwaty, Project Engineer on 0434 076 515 or said.khelwaty@sa.gov.au.